 Bullying.
 The junior high will take all reports of bullying seriously and those found to be involved will be disciplined.
 A reporting procedure is in place and students will be encouraged to make a report on those behaviors they witness that fall under the category of bullying.
 The student may make the report anonymously.
 The Junior High administration will read those reports daily, investigate the incidences and discipline those who are found guilty of violating this rule.
 Sprigeo is another method students/parents may report bullying, intimidation, harassment, or school violence.
 Sprigeo is web-based tracking software that enables students and adults to safely report any bullying or safety concerns.
-An email is sent to a school administrator with information needed to intervene as necessary.
+An email is sent to the junior high school designated reporters/investigators: Principal, Scott Sawyer, Assistant Principal Susan Hogard and Counselors Katheen Brown and Ben Withers, with information needed to intervene as necessary.
 A link to Sprigeo is located on the Junior High website.
 For more information, consult board of education Policy JFCF.